USS Gravely: Service history

 On 28 March 2016, Gravely provided assistance to USS Sirocco, which had seized a stateless dhow transporting weapons.
 Once the weapons were offloaded, the dhow and its crew were released.
-In June 2016 while escorting the aircraft carrier USS Harry S. Truman the destroyer had a close encounter with a Russian Navy frigate causing Russian and US Navy officials to accuse each other of dangerous and unprofessional conduct.
-On 11 March 2019, as part of Carrier Strike Group Eight (CSG-8), Gravely received the Meritorious Unit Commendation award in support of Operation Inherent Resolve during the 2015-2016 deployment.
+In June 2016 while escorting the aircraft carrier USS Harry S. Truman the destroyer had a close encounter with a Russian Navy frigate, causing Russian and U.S. Navy officials to accuse each other of dangerous and unprofessional conduct.
+On 11 March 2019, as part of Carrier Strike Group Eight (CSG-8), Gravely received the Meritorious Unit Commendation award in support of Operation Inherent Resolve during the 2015–2016 deployment.